 Remote Sensing and Measurements of Gases: The NEON site will track fluxes of gases, such as carbon dioxide (CO2) and water vapor, and collects data about physical and chemical climate conditions, such as temperature, barometric pressure and visible light or Photosynthetically Active Radiation (PAR).
 Sensors on the NEON tower systems track fluxes of gases (CO2, water vapor) and collects data about physical and chemical climate conditions, such as temperature, humidity, wind, and the amount of gas that is exchanged between the atmosphere and the ecosystem.
 Towers extend past the top of the vegetation canopy at each site to allow sensors mounted at the top and along the tower to capture the full profile of atmospheric conditions from the top of the vegetation canopy to the ground.
 Automated tower sensors collect data continuously to capture patterns and cycles across various time periods, ranging from seconds to years.
 Categories of measurements are physical climate (aerosols, precipitation, radiation, and temperature, pressure and wind; chemical climate (wet deposition, chemistry, isotopes and scalar concentrations); net ecosystem exchange: carbon dioxide (CO2) flux, soil CO flux, water vapor and latent heat flux, sensible heat, total reactive nitrogen (NO2) and ozone (O3)

 Airborne Remote Sensing: We will make use of both existing and planned airborne remote sensing data which can provide information on vegetation composition and land cover and will be used in particular to examine the complex mosaic of forest structure and composition.
+The NEON Airborne Observation Platform (AOP) measures vegetation biochemical and biophysical properties with spectroscopy, vegetation structure and biomass with LiDAR, and produces high resolution imagery that can be subject to analyses of land use and relative cover.

 \subsubsection{Modeling evolutionary and environmental drivers of assembly}